 This story was produced in collaboration with Senior Planet, which helps people 60 and older learn technology skills to reach their goals, to find community and to thrive in the digital world.
 Join us for 50-plus free virtual programs each week to learn about a wide range of topics, such as podcasts, telemedicine, saving money, getting in shape and making friends.

 Taking a few minutes to create this account will give you more control of your benefits while saving you time.
 Now that the SSA has mostly stopped sending out paper benefit statements, an online account is the primary way people can keep track of their retirement benefits.
-More than 30 million Americans already have accounts.
-You can use your My Social Security account to:
+As of July 2021, nearly 60 million people have My Social Security accounts, according to SSA data.
+You can use your account to:

-- Compare estimates of how much you would receive in monthly benefits if you retire early, at full retirement age or at age 70.
+- Get estimates of how much your monthly benefit would be if you claim it early, at full retirement age or at age 70.

 - Set up direct deposit of your benefit payments.